atbcb/ICTTestingBaseline/docs/16AudioVideo.md

 Pre-recorded video-only content.

 ### Test Instructions
-1. Check that video-only content information is also available through a text alternative (e.g., text that provides description of video content and actions) or an audio track that describes the video content.
+1. Check that all video-only content information is also available through a text alternative (e.g., text that provides description of video content and actions) or an audio track that describes the video content.
 2. View the video-only content while referring to the alternative.
 3. Check that the information in the alternative includes the same information that the video-only presentation displays (e.g., if the video includes multiple characters, the alternative must identify which character is associated with each depicted action).